-In order to be able to record all PV system data in Solar.web in full, only the Fronius Symo GEN24 inverter may be created in this PV system.
-The Fronius SnapINverter data is transmitted from the secondary meter to the Fronius Symo GEN24 inverter and thus displayed in the Solar.web.
+In order to be able to record all PV system data in Solar.web in full, only the Fronius Primo GEN24 inverter may be created in this PV system.
+The Fronius SnapINverter data is transmitted from the secondary meter to the Fronius Primo GEN24 inverter and thus displayed in Solar.web.